 Change the twelfth paragraph as follows:

 In an RSN, on successful completion of the FT authentication exchange of the FT resource request protocol, the PTKSA has been established and proven live.
-The key replay counter shall be initialized to 0, and the subsequent EAPOL-Key PDUs (e.g., GTK, IGTK, BIGTK, and WIGTK updates) shall use the key replay counter to detect and discard replays.
+The key replay counter shall be initialized to 0, and the subsequent EAPOL-Key PDUs (e.g., GTK, IGTK, BIGTK, WIGTK, and CIGTK updates) shall use the key replay counter to detect and discard replays.
 The PTKSA shall be deleted by the target FTR if it does not receive a Reassociation Request frame from the FTO within the reassociation deadline timeout value.

 Over-the-DS fast BSS transition with resource request